mpuigsari/Pez/pez_ros/pez_humble/pez_ws/src/pez_comms/README.md

 ## Contributing

-Please open issues or pull requests for bugs and feature requests.
-New flows should be added via YAML configurations or plugins—core changes only if strictly necessary.
+Bug reports, feature requests, and pull requests welcome!
+New comms flows should go in YAML or plugin modules—core changes only when strictly necessary.

 ---